Login

 The first paragraph

 The first paragraph is considered the most important section of the entire letter.
-This paragraph should contain the bulk of your information and qualifications, and everything you write in this paragraph should encourage the recipient to keep reading.
+This paragraph should contain the bulk of your information and qualifications.
+Also, everything you write in this paragraph should encourage the recipient to keep reading.

 This paragraph should always include: